mcckyle/journal-frontend/README.md

 # 🌟 Gratitude Journal (React Frontend)

 Welcome to the **Gratitude Journal** frontend!
 This React-based web application enables users to reflect on their daily moments of gratitude, fostering a positive and mindful mindset.
-With a modern React stack and Material-UI, the frontend offers a sleek and user-friendly interface for seamless interaction.
+With a modern React stack and Material-UI, the frontend offers a simple and modern interface for seamless interaction.

 ## ✨ Features
 - **User Authentication:** Secure user registration and login using JWT tokens.